aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/cli-configuration.md

 This makes using the CLI easier and more secure as you will not be forced to repeatedly copy addresses or private keys.

 :::caution
-If you still need to install the CLI, follow these steps: [Aptos CLI (Top-Level of Draft Content)](install-cli/install-cli-specific-version.md)
+If you still need to install the CLI, follow [these steps](install-cli/install-cli-specific-version.md).
 :::

 1. Run `aptos init` and follow the instructions in the command line.